 While dogs can be wonderful companions and serve useful purposes, such as herding animals and guarding property, dog owners have a responsibility to control their animals and protect others from bites or attacks.
 When owners fail to fulfill their duty, they should be held liable for harm caused.

-If you suffered from a dog bite or other injuries caused by a dog, you should consult a Western PA dog bite lawyer to learn more about your rights and options for recovery.
-A personal injury attorney familiar with laws governing dog bite cases in Indiana and across Western, PA could determine whether you may be entitled to compensation for medical bills, lost wages, pain and suffering, and other damages.
+If you suffered from a dog bite or other injuries caused by a dog, you should consult a Western, PA dog bite lawyer to learn more about your rights and options for recovery.
+A dedicated personal injury attorney familiar with laws governing dog bite cases in Indiana and across Western, PA could determine whether you may be entitled to compensation for medical bills, lost wages, pain and suffering, and other damages.

 State laws contain several requirements applicable to dogs who are determined to be “dangerous” under Pennsylvania law, 3 P.S. §459-502-A. A “dangerous” dog is one which has a history or propensity to attack people or domestic animals without provocation and which has been used in the commission of a crime, inflicted serious injury on someone without provocation, seriously injured a domestic animal while off the owner’s property, or attacked someone without provocation.